-- (a) The authorised industrial officer is entitled to enter the workplace during normal business hours as long as: - (i) the authorised industrial officer alerts the employer or other person in charge of the workplace to their presence; and - (ii) shows their authorisation upon request. - (b) Clause 11.1.2(a)(i) does not apply if the Authorised industrial officer establishes that the employer or other person in charge is absent. - (c) A person must not obstruct or hinder any Authorised industrial officer exercising their right of entry. - (d) If the Authorised industrial officer intentionally disregards a condition of clause 11.1.2 the Authorised industrial officer may be treated as a trespasser.

-11.1.3 Inspection of records
+- (a) The authorised industrial officer is entitled to enter the workplace during normal business hours as long as: - (i) the authorised industrial officer alerts the employer or other person in charge of the workplace to their presence; and - (ii) shows their authorisation upon request. - (b) Clause 11.1.2(a)(i) does not apply if the authorised industrial officer establishes that the employer or other person in charge is absent. - (c) A person must not obstruct or hinder any authorised industrial officer exercising their right of entry. - (d) If the authorised industrial officer intentionally disregards a condition of clause 11.1.2 the authorised industrial officer may be treated as a trespasser. - 11.1.3 Inspection of records - (a) An authorised industrial officer is entitled to inspect the time and wages record required to be kept under section 366 of the Act. - (b) An authorised industrial officer is entitled to inspect such time and wages records of any former or current employee except if the employee: - (i) is ineligible to become a member of the Union; or

-- (a) An Authorised industrial officer is entitled to inspect the time and wages record required to be kept under section 366 of the Act. - (b) An Authorised industrial officer is entitled to inspect such time and wages records of any former or current employee except if the employee: - (i) is ineligible to become a member of the Union; or - (ii) is a party to a QWA or ancillary document, unless the employee has given written consent for the records to be inspected; or - (iii) has made a written request to the employer that the employee does not want that employee's record inspected. - (c) The Authorised industrial officer may make a copy of the record, but cannot require any help from the employer. - (d) A person must not coerce an employee or prospective employee into consenting, or refusing to consent, to the inspection of their records by an authorised industrial officer.
+- (ii) is a party to a QWA or ancillary document, unless the employee has given written consent for the records to be inspected; or - (iii) has made a written request to the employer that they do not want their record inspected. - (c) The authorised industrial officer may make a copy of the record, but cannot require any help from the employer. - (d) A person must not coerce an employee or prospective employee into consenting, or refusing to consent, to the inspection of their records by an authorised industrial officer.